dsytnykov/quarkus/order_system/README.md

 ### Testing from Postman

 It is configured a nodeport for user-service - 30080 and order-service - 30081.
-You can use localhost:30080 in postman with authentication.
+You can use localhost:30080 in postman with `Authentication` header.

 You can pick up an access token with using a command: